France - Social Security Insights | Workia

 Treaties

 While inbounds to France are generally protected from French social security, ordinarily under the same agreements, French outbounds would remain French insured.
 In practice, many employers choose to arrange assignments to remove individuals from French mandatory social insurance while abroad, pay host country social security, and retain French entitlements through paying French voluntary contributions (CFE).
+This is a widespread cost reduction strategy.

 Exemptions